pbrotoisworo/s1-tops-split-analyzer/README.md

 # Installation

-This has been tested to work in Python versions 3.8 to 3.9
+This has been tested to work in Python versions 3.10

-**If you are using Windows you need to manually install the [GDAL](https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal) and [Fiona](https://www.lfd.uci.edu/~gohlke/pythonlibs/#fiona) wheels OR install Fiona using Anaconda**:

-`conda install -c conda-forge fiona`

-Linux or MacOS users can disregard the previous instruction.
-Install stsa into your environment by typing this command:
+Install STSA into your environment by typing this command:

 `pip install git+https://github.com/pbrotoisworo/s1-tops-split-analyzer.git`